 If you don't have coarse sea salt, you can definitely use kosher salt instead for this thyme salt recipe.
 I try to stay away from the processed and 'iodized' salts on the market today for health reasons.
 If you would like to learn more about the different salt varieties, check out my article about making smarter salt choices.
 Package this infused sea salt in a cute little jar and you can give it as a gift to your favorite foodie!
 If you love the lemon/thyme combination, check out my lemon and thyme gardeners hand scrub.
 If smells amazing and is great for getting tough dirt stains and kitchen smells off of your hands.
 Learn how to grow thyme in your backyard and you will have an endless supply for all of these DIY projects!

 More Herb Infused Sea Salt Recipes

 If you are looking for more herb infused sea salt recipes, I thought I would share a few from other sites.
 Seafood is a healthy dinner idea but switching out your seasonings occasionally is always fun!

 - Tuscan Flavored Dried Herb Salt Recipe from the Splendid Table

 - Espresso Salt Recipe from the Mother Nature Network

 - How to Make Lime Flavored Salt from These Things I Love

 Check out this homemade red wine sea salt recipe tutorial from PopSugar!

 - Homemade Taco Seasoning Recipe

-NOTE: I like a course look to my seasonings.
+NOTE: I like a coarse look to my seasonings.
 If you prefer this to be a 'fine' powder you can pulse it in a food processor for a few seconds!